Logging Workouts

 Completing a workout

-When you have finished all your sets, tap the Complete Workout button at the bottom of the screen.
+When you have finished all your sets, tap the Complete Workout button below your exercises.
 This marks the workout as done and earns you XP.

 You can also mark a workout as incomplete if you tapped the button by mistake — just tap it again to toggle back.